royalapplications/docs/src/r2023/royalts/reference/gateways/azurebastion.md

 The Azure Bastion Gateway can be used to access Azure computers with private IP addresses through a tunnel (port forwarding).
 Azure CLI tools including the Bastion extension is required to be installed on the system.

+Once you created and set up an Azure Bastion Gateway, you can assign it on the **Secure Gateway** page of an Terminal (SSH) connection or Remote Desktop connection.

 ## Requirements

 ### Azure Bastion